rstacruz/tape-watch/README.md

 You can now run tests with `npm test`, or make it auto-run with `npm test -- --watch`.

+## Also see

+- [tape-growl](https://www.npmjs.com/package/tape-growl) for notifications on macOS
+- [tape-plus](https://www.npmjs.com/package/tape-plus) for grouping tape tests

 ## Thanks

 **tape-watch** © 2016+, Rico Sta.
 Cruz.
 Released under the [MIT] License.<br>